-Keep initial routing

-This option will ask the firewall to not modify the destination in the Ethernet layer when a packet goes through it.
+Keep initial routing This option will ask the firewall to not modify the destination in the Ethernet layer when a packet goes through it.
 The packet will be resent to the same MAC address from which it was received.
 The purpose of this option is to facilitate the integration of firewalls transparently into an existing network, as this makes it possible to avoid the need for modifying the default route of machines on the internal network.

-This option must be enabled to ensure that a DHCP server located on the interface in question, and which sends unicast responses to requests, runs properly

-(1) Known limitations

-Features on a firewall that inserts or modifies packets in sessions may fail to function correctly.
-These cases are:

-- · The reinitialization of connections induced by an alarm, - The SYN proxy (enabled in filtering), - · Requests to resend packets dropped in order to speed up a scan, - Rewriting of packets by application scans (SMTP, HTTP and web 2.0, FTP and NAT, SIP and NAT).

-Keep VLAN IDs

-This option enables the transmission of tagged frames without the firewall having to be the VLAN endpoint.
+This option must be enabled to ensure that a DHCP server located on the interface in question, and which sends unicast responses to requests, runs properly i Known limitations Features on a firewall that inserts or modifies packets in sessions may fail to function correctly.
+These cases are: The reinitialization of connections induced by an alarm, The SYN proxy (enabled in filtering), Requests to resend packets dropped in order to speed up a scan, Rewriting of packets by application scans (SMTP, HTTP and web 2.0, FTP and NAT, SIP and NAT).
+Keep VLAN IDs This option enables the transmission of tagged frames without the firewall having to be the VLAN endpoint.
 The VLAN tag on these frames is kept so that the Firewall can be placed in the path of a VLAN without the firewall interrupting this VLAN.
 The Firewall runs seamlessly for this VLAN.

-This option requires the activation of the previous option "Keep initial routing".
+This option requires the activation of the previous option " Keep initial routing ".
+Gateway address This field is used for routing by interface.

-Gateway address

-This field is used for routing by interface.
 All packets that arrive on this interface will be routed via a specified gateway.

+Media
-Connection speed of the network.
-By default the firewall detects this automatically but you can enforce the use of a particular mode.
-The different speeds available are: "Automatic detection", "10 Mb Half duplex", "10 Mb Full duplex", "100 Mb Half duplex", "100 Mb Full duplex", "100 Mb Full duplex".

-If the firewall is directly connected to an ADSL modem, you are advised to enforce the medium that you wish to use on the interface concerned.
+but you can enforce the use of a particular mode.
+The different speeds available are "Automatic detection", "10 Mb Half duplex", "10 Mb Full duplex", "100 Mb Half duplex", "100 Mb Full duplex", "1 Gb Half duplex", "1 Gb Full duplex".
+WARNING If the firewall is directly connected to an ADSL modem, you are advised to enforce the medium that you wish to use on the interface concerned. с с с